BriteSnow/j8ql/README.md

 }
 // ------ /Query Builder Examples------ //
 ```

 See full readme code at: [org.j8ql.test.ReadmeTest.java](https://github.com/BriteSnow/j8ql/blob/master/src/test/java/org/j8ql/test/ReadmeTest.java)

 ### Key Concepts

 - **SQL Centric:** Rather than trying to fully abstract (and obscure) relational model and SQL from Java, J8QL provides a modern, fluid, and schema aware Java 8 API for SQL.
-J8QL offers raw sql APIs that cut lot of boilerplate code from JDBC, as well as, a set of Query builder APIs that provide fluid, flexible, thread safe, and OO friendly scheme to build and execute SQL queries.
+J8QL offers raw sql APIs that cut lot of boilerplate code from JDBC, as well as, a set of Query builder APIs that provide a fluid, thread safe, and Java friendly scheme to build and execute SQL queries.
 This allows developers to take full advantage of their database SQL in a very Java and OO optimized way.
 - **Schema Aware:** J8QL takes the angle to minimize redundancy between Database Schema and Java Class definition by scanning (and caching) the database schema.
 Why redefine the primary key as Java annotation when we have already have it in the database schema?
 This model allows to do run something like  ```Optional<User> = runner.first(Query.select(User.class).whereId(12L))``` with zero metadata on the Java side (composite keys also supported by just passing a Map or Pojo object with the appriate name/value properties)
 - **Java 8 Centric:** Java 8 offers a great opportunity to re-think Java libraries and J8QL is part of this re-thinking for ORM.
 J8QL is written in Java 8 for Java 8.
 - **Postgresql First:**  Depth before breath.
 Going deep in one database first allows J8QL to avoid lowest common denominator syndrome and expose the best functionality of one database before adding other ones.
 For example, J8QL offers seamless support for Postgresql awesome "no-sql/schema-less" capability (i.e. HSTORE datatype, see [postgesql as nosql](http://thebuild.com/presentations/pg-as-nosql-pgday-fosdem-2013.pdf)).

-### Limitations & Roadmap
+### Roadmap

+1. subselect support.
-1. One-One match between table/name and class/property name. @Table(tableName) and @Column(columnName) is coming soon.
+1. @Table(tableName) and @Column(columnName) is in the plan.
-1. More advanced type coercion between type using Jomni mapper.
-Right now, we limit "advanced" type coercion to Enum and Object/Map to HSTORE, however, we should make it more generic.
-The question, is what is the cost of doing a ```preparedStatement.get...MetaData()``` if it just in memory lookup, then, we can do it for all query, if it has to go back, then, we need to think a little bit more.
+1. Fully nested object support is in the plan.
+(Currently support one level java object de/serialization to hstore)
+1. Seamless support for JSONB.

 ### Other Examples